victordelval/express-ssr-app/README.md

 ## Short Description
-The objective of the project is to create a basic Express backend to expose a REST API
+The objective of the project is to create a basic Express backend with server-side rendering (SSR).

 ## Project Dependencies